ArcNLET-Py/ArcNLET-Py/docs/UserManual/groundwaterflow.rst

 Outputs
 -------

--  **Velocity Magnitude [L/T]:** Each cell in this raster represents the magnitude of the seepage velocity in the same units as the hydraulic conductivity.
+-  **Velocity Magnitude [m/d]:** Each cell in this raster represents the magnitude of the seepage velocity in the same units as the hydraulic conductivity.
 The output format is a GRID raster.\
 -  **Output Velocity Direction [°wrt N]:** Each cell in this raster represents the direction component of the seepage velocity in degrees clockwise from the grid north.
 The output format is a GRID raster.\
+-  **(Optional) Output Smoothed DEM (VZMOD required):** The smoothed DEM represents the subdued replica of the topology provided by the input DEM.
+   This DEM represents the shape of groundwater.
+This DEM does not represent the elevation of the groundwater.
+The smoothed DEM can be used as a data input in the VZMOD module.
 -  **(Optional) Output Hydraulic Gradient:** If named, it enables the output of the raster of hydraulic gradient magnitude.
 The output format is a GRID raster.
 This output is for informational purposes only (e.g., for examining the gradient values) and is not required in the other modules.\
--  **(Optional) Output Smoothed DEM:** The smoothed DEM represents the subdued replica of the topology provided by the input DEM.
-   This DEM represents the shape of groundwater.
-This DEM does not represent the elevation of the groundwater.
-The smoothed DEM can be used as a data input in the VZMOD module.

 Notes: